|Luella Hinrichsen (#47218988)|

 |Bio and Links|

 PLEASE use the EDIT to ask for transfers, with your ID # and the PHOTO REQUEST if you want a photo of the stone for EACH person listed.
 I try to get other family near the one requested in case they are not already listed, but if they are already listed it is nice if you also request them.
 I print off the requests from the computer, and the "notes" don't show if you ask for other family members.
+If there are a lot of requests only the ones listed might be taken when it's a quick stop.
 You have my permission to use my photos of the stones for your family records.